Occitania (administrative region): Languedoc

 The blazon of the counts of Toulouse and Languedoc: the Occitan cross gold on gules.

 Most of the territory that came to be called Languedoc (the region where langue d'oc is spoken; in Occitan Lengadòc, /oc/) became attached to the Kingdom of France in the 13th century, following the Albigensian Crusade (1208–1229).
-This crusade aimed to put an end to what the Church considered the Cathar heresy, and enabled the Capetian dynasty to extend its influence south of the Loire.
+This crusade aimed to put an end to what the Catholic Church considered the Cathar heresy, and enabled the Capetian dynasty to extend its influence south of the Loire.
 As part of this process, the former principalities of Trencavel (the Viscounty of Albi, Carcassona, Besièrs, Agde and Nimes) were integrated into the Royal French Domain in 1224.
 The Counts of Toulouse followed them in 1271.
 The remaining feudal enclaves were absorbed progressively up to the beginning of the 16th century; the County of Gévaudan in 1258, the County of Melgueil (Mauguiò) in 1293, the Lordship of Montpellier in 1349 and the Viscounts of Narbonne in 1507.

 The territory falling within the jurisdiction of the Estates of Languedoc, which convened for the first time in 1346, shrank progressively, becoming known during the Ancien Régime as the province of Languedoc.

 The year 1359 marked a turning point in the history of the province.
 The three bailiwicks (sénéchaussées) of Bèucaire, Carcassona and Tolosa had the status of bonnes villes (towns granted privileges and protection by the king of France in return for providing a contingent of men at arms).
 In that year, the three entered into a perpetual union, after which their contribution of royal officers was summoned jointly rather than separately for each of the three sénéchaussées.

 Towards the end of the 14th century, the term "country of the three seneschalties" (pays des trois sénéchaussées), later to become known as Languedoc, designated the two bailiwicks of Bèucaire-Nimes and Carcassona, and the eastern part of Tolosa (Toulouse), retained under the Treaty of Brétigny.
 At that time, the County of Foix, which belonged to the seneschal of Carcassona until 1333 before passing to Toulouse, ceased to belong to Languedoc.
 In 1542, the province was divided into two généralités: Toulouse for Haut-Languedoc, and Montpellier for Bas-Languedoc.
 This lasted until the French Revolution in 1789.
 From the 17th century onward, there was only one intendance for the whole of Languedoc, with its seat in Montpellier.